James Pratt and John Smith: Trial and execution

 Pratt, Smith and Bonill were tried on 21 September 1835 at the Central Criminal Court, before Baron Gurney, a judge who had the reputation of being independent and acute, but also harsh.
-Pratt and Smith were convicted under section 15 of the Offences Against the Person Act 1828, which had replaced the 1533 Buggery Act, and were sentenced to death.
+Pratt and Smith were convicted under section 15 of the Offences Against the Person Act 1828, which had replaced the 1533 Buggery Act, and were sentenced to death by the Recorder of London Charles Law.
 William Bonill was convicted as an accessory and sentenced to 14 years of penal transportation.
-A number of witnesses came forward to testify to the good character of James Pratt.
-No character witnesses came forward to testify on behalf of John Smith.
+A number of witnesses came forward to testify to the good character of Pratt.
+No character witnesses came forward to testify on behalf of Smith.

-The conviction of the three men rested entirely on what the landlord and his wife claimed to have witnessed through the keyhole; there was no other evidence against them.
+The conviction of the three men rested entirely on what the landlord and his wife claimed to have witnessed, and the evidence of the police constable who had examined the clothing of both men after his arrival at Bonhill's lodging house.
 Modern commentators have cast doubts on their testimony, based on the narrow field of vision afforded by a keyhole and the acts (some anatomically impossible) the couple claimed to have witnessed during the brief length of time they were looking.

-The magistrate Hensleigh Wedgwood, who had committed the three men to trial, subsequently wrote to the Home Secretary, Lord John Russell, arguing for the commutation of the death sentences, stating:
+The magistrate, Hensleigh Wedgwood, who had committed the three men to trial, subsequently wrote to the Home Secretary, Lord John Russell, arguing for the commutation of the death sentences, stating:

-Although Wedgwood was a deeply religious individual, he contradicted the prevailing view that gay sex was harmful.
-He also cited the injustice that only poorer men were likely to be caught having it.
-A rich man could afford a private space that would make being arrested unlikely.
-Even if arrested, he would have the resources to post bail money, and then flee abroad.
+Although Wedgwood was a deeply religious man he did not concur with the then prevailing view of society that sodomy committed between humans should be a capital offence.
+He also judged it unjust that it was a sentence more likely to befall poorer men than richer men as richer men could afford a private space that would make their arrest less likely.
+And even if arrested, Wedgwood might have observed, a richer man would have had the resources to post bail money, and then flee abroad.
 However, despite this degree of sympathy, Wedgwood described the men as "degraded creatures" in another letter.

 On 5 November 1835, Charles Dickens and the newspaper editor John Black visited Newgate Prison; Dickens wrote an account of this in Sketches by Boz and described seeing Pratt and Smith while they were being held there: